 Share-based payments for employees are measured at fair value of the instruments issued on the date of grant and amortized over the vesting period.
-Share-based payments for non-employees are measured at either the fair value of the goods or services received or the fair value of the equity instrument issued, if it is determined that the fair value of the goods or services cannot be reliably measured, and are recorded on the date the goods or services are received.
-The fair value of stock options is charged to profit or loss using the graded vesting method, with the offset credit to share-based payment reserve.
+Share-based payments for non-employees are measured at the fair value of the goods or services received, and if it is determined that the fair value of the goods or services cannot be reliably measured, at the fair value of the equity instrument issued, and are recorded on the date the goods or services are received.
+The fair value of stock options is charged to profit or loss using the graded vesting method, with the offset credit to sharebased payment reserve.

 Consideration received on the exercise of stock options is recorded as share capital and the related fair value previously recorded is transferred from share-based payment reserve to share capital.
 Upon expiry or cancellation, related fair value previously recorded is transferred from share-based payment reserve to deficit.